RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

         git checkout -b <BRANCH_NAME> origin/main

 You can substitute whatever branch name you want.
-But it likely should be descriptivem, as the branch name will be visible to others when you eventually make a PR.
+But it likely should be descriptive, as the branch name will be visible to others when you eventually make a PR.

 Note the above command will create the branch based on what the local repo thinks the state of origin/main is.
 This may or may not be up-to-date, depending on when you last updated.

-In particular, your Github fork does not automatically keep up to date with the primary RosettaCommons/rosetta repository.
+In particular, your GitHub fork does not automatically keep up to date with the primary RosettaCommons/rosetta repository.
-If the `main` branch of your fork is behind the `main` branch of RosettaCommons/rosetta, when you go to the Github webpage for your fork (https://github.com/GITHUB_USERNAME/rosetta), there should be a banner near the top telling you "This branch is XYZ commits behind RosettaCommons/rosetta:main", and giving you a "Sync Fork" button.
+If the `main` branch of your fork is behind the `main` branch of RosettaCommons/rosetta, when you go to the GitHub webpage for your fork (https://github.com/GITHUB_USERNAME/rosetta), there should be a banner near the top telling you "This branch is XYZ commits behind RosettaCommons/rosetta:main", and giving you a "Sync Fork" button.
-Pressing this button will update the Github version of your fork's `main` branch with the updated state of the RosettaCommons/rosetta `main` branch.
+Pressing this button will update the GitHub version of your fork's `main` branch with the updated state of the RosettaCommons/rosetta `main` branch.

 After you've done this, you can update the local version of `origin/main` by running: